Aqua2911/8INF916-Reseau-Moteur/README.md

 A self-contained bootstrap for Magnum GLFW with Bullet that compile on Windows, Linux and MacOS

-Integration done by Valere and found by ChatGPT at https://github.com/VALERE91/MagnumBootstrap.
-Thanks !
+Integration done by Valere at https://github.com/VALERE91/MagnumBootstrap.